sadiksaifi/zsh-ex/README.md

 # zsh-easy-extraction
-Extract any archive file(.zip .tar .7z) with just ex command.
+zsh-ex is plugin for zsh to easy extract any archive file(.zip .tar .7z) with just one ex command.

 ### Prerequisites
 - unzip